jupyter/governance/decision_making.md

 All members of a decision-making body are required to participate in at least 2/3 of formal votes of that decision-making body per calendar year (teams can decide how to account for the specifics of this in low-activity projects, etc.).
 Members that have not met the 2/3 vote participation threshold for a year will automatically be asked to step down at the end of that year.
 Those individuals remain eligible to rejoin the decision-making body in the future as they become available to participate at the required level.
 The quorum for all formal votes will be 50% and a "blank" option will always be included, with the "blank" option counting towards the quorum but not included in totals for calculating results.

-**Recording.** Once a decision has been made during the consensus-seeking phase or by a formal vote, the decision-making body will record the decision in an appropriate location that is as open as possible given the decision and the work of the particular body.
+**Recording.** Once a decision has been made during the consensus-seeking phase or by a formal vote, the decision-making body will record the decision e.g., in Team Compass issues for decision-making bodies whose workflow is on GitHub or other equivalent and publicly visible mechanisms.

 ## Optional aspects of decision making